adamwth/adamwth/README.md

 # Hi there, I'm Adam! 👋

-I'm a CS grad student at Cornell Tech, NYC.
+I'm a CS grad student at Cornell Tech in NYC.
 Before, I was at the National University of Singapore (NUS) for my undergrad.
 I like doing full-stack development and learning about blockchains, distributed systems, and collaborative editing.

 ## Currently...